-Kalguksu is a warming, soothing hot noodle soup that’s made with knife-cut noodles.
-This recipe is made with rich chicken broth and shredded chicken meat.
-You can use commercially sold noodles or make noodles at home.
+Kalguksu is a warming, soothing noodle soup that’s made with knife-cut noodles.
+This recipe is made with chicken broth and shredded chicken meat.
+You can use store-bought noodles or make noodles from scratch.

 It’s been extremely hot and humid here!
 I previously mentioned the Korean idea of cooling off and boosting energy with boiling hot chicken soups, such as samgyetang (ginseng chicken soup)and dak gomtang (chicken soup).
 Add this dak kalguksu (닭칼국수) to the list!

 What is kalguksu